MarineBioAcousticsRC/MBARC_datapack/README.md

 2. Follow instructions on Google Drive for Desktop to complete initial installation.
 3. Open newly installed program.
 Once open, follow prompts to sign into your UCSD Google account.
 4. This will make a mirrored drive on your computer.
 Go to the mirrored drive using file explorer.
-5. Right-click MBARC_TF and choose "make available offline"
+5. Right-click MBARC_TF and choose "make available offline."

 ## Preparing
 ## C. Preparing